Posted by Peggy Kaufman

 While joined by the love for their baby, he has taken all their emotional space.
 Julie is missing Juan and the experiences they shared before becoming parents.
 A cup of tea doesn’t feel like much, yet it also feels enormous.
 She is aware that they have lost the ease of communication that she used to experience.
 Julie also knows that they can retrieve it but it comes with attention and practice.
 Now that baby Oliver is sleeping longer stretches, Julie feels a need to nurture their couple.
 As her mind wanders back to candlelit dinners where they had the time to explore, wonder, and create together, she finds herself longing for the company of her husband, not just Oliver’s dad and the crib assembler.

-Julie’s message to us as we approach Valentine’s Day is that a weekly cup of tea to talk, share, and be together can beat a box of chocolate or even the reddest rose.
+Julie’s message to us for Valentine’s Day is that a weekly cup of tea to talk, share, and be together can beat a box of chocolate or even the reddest rose.

 Peggy H. Kaufman, MEd, LICSW is the founding director of the JF&CS Center for Early Relationship Support.
 With a background in perinatal emotional health and the growth and development of parents, her interests include the earliest relationships.
 Ms. Kaufman is the recipient of multiple awards for her groundbreaking programs and her commitment to increase awareness of postpartum depression and maternal and infant mental health.